 - Add all ingredients to the drained sabudana, including the chopped potatoes and peanuts.

-frying sabudana pakoda
+Frying sabudana pakoda

 - Heat oil in a kadai or pan.

 - Make small balls with your hands or using a spoon drop the mixture in to medium hot oil.
+Keep the heat to medium to medium-high.

 - Let the pakoras become opaque and then turn them with a slotted spoon.